gordontang/gordontang.github.io/about.md

 I was born and raised in Toronto and am proud to call this city my home.

 I spend most of my free time on [student organizations](http://gordontang.ca/cv/) or [projects](http://gordontang.ca/projects/).
-I focused much of my time in high school and university honing soft skills and building a better community, but have recently begun to partake in personal projects.
+I focused much of my time in high school and university honing soft skills and building a better community, but have recently begun to partake in personal coding projects.

 To unwind, I play sports, read, and cook (casually).